 - Organise and complete research projects on innovative technologies

 - Ensure necessary documentation for decisions on investment in innovative medical technologies by use of Health Technology Assessment (HTA)

-- Organise and complete international projects
+- Organise and manage international projects

-- Represent OUH SDU and the Region of Southern Denmark in relevant national and international networks, associations and activities
+- Represent OUH, SDU and the Region of Southern Denmark in relevant national and international networks, associations and activities

 Centre for Innovative Medical Technology (CIMT) is OUH Innovation and the unit for Health Technology Assessment at Odense University Hospital (OUH).
 From the University of Southern Denmark (SDU) CIMT is researchers from the Faculty of Health Sciences, the Faculty of Engineering and the Faculty of Business and Social Sciences.

-Furthermore, the clinical wards at OUH participate in all CIMT-projects.
+Furthermore, the clinical wards at OUH participate in all CIMT projects.